vlsi-lab/TRNG/README.md

 ![Image](https://github.com/vlsi-lab/TRNG/blob/main/repo.png)

+The main branch contains the theoretical Python model and some examples tests.
+* **Python Model.** There are two scripts in  `scripts/theoretical_model`.
-The main branch contains the theoretical Python model: it generates a .txt file with the delays (in ps) to associate to each inverter of the noise source.
-This file must be read and assigned in the testbench.
-The main branch also presents the Control Unit state diagram of the TRNG (docs directory).
+    * `delay_gen.py` : generates a .txt file with the delays (in ps) to associate to each inverter of the noise source.
+This .txt file must be read and assigned in the testbench.
+    * `autom_test.sh` : you can run this script to automatically call `delay_gen.py` and automatically generate multiple text files depending on the variation of the number of ROs, number of inverters and sigma.
+* **Tests.** This directory is divided in three subdirectories, one for each test suite (BSI AIS-31, NIST SP 800-22 and NIST SP 800-90B).
+For more info, check the additional `README.md` file in this directory.

 The other two important branches are:
 * **x_heep_trng** : contains only the TRNG source codes.